 A Memorial Service to Celebrate Jean’s Life will be held on Monday, November 18, 2019 at Westminster United Church at 2:00 pm.
 Parking is available in the Cathedral parking lot on Cameron St.

-Those wishing to make donations in memory of Jean may wish to consider the Regina Humane Society, or another charity of your choice.To send flowers to the family of Marjorie Vail, please visit Tribute Store
+Those wishing to make donations in memory of Jean may wish to consider the Regina Humane Society, or another charity of your choice.To send flowers to the family or plant a tree in memory of Marjorie Vail, please visit Tribute Store